espeak-ng/espeak-ng/docs/voices.md

 	name <name>

 A mandatory name given to this voice.
+Should be single word.

 ### language